 Wallace and his Twin Grommit came to the farm the same time Rocky and Bullwinkle did.
 They were 6 weeks old Lamanchas.
 Unfortunately Grommit died of Urinary Calculi at the age of 13 months so Wally was left without his twin.
 Wally is my most quiet and my most gentle goat.
 He has protected me from Bullwinkle's attitude more than once.

 Chip and Dale are the youngest of my herd.
-Twin LaMancha - Sanaan mix they were about 4 days old when they moved to the farm in March 2016.
-Both smaller than the rest of the herd, they aren't afraid of a good head butting challenge from the others, but are very gentle to people.
+Twin LaMancha - Sanaan mix they were about 4 days old when they moved to the farm in March 2017.
+Wethering Heights Farm lost Dale in the winter of 2020 to Urinary calculi.
+Chip was always independent and this helped when his twin died.

 Shaggy is named for the Shaggy beard he has.
 A Rescued Lamancha, Shaggy knew how to give the hardest head butts that any of my other goats knew.
 Because he was malnourished, he was smaller than average, but he is very gentle and loves a good scratch and time spent munching on overgrowth.
 He's happy now, and we're happy to have him here.